tHarvey303/EXPANSE/README.md

 # EXPANSE - EXtended Pixel-resolved ANalysis of SEDs

-Python package to perform resolved SED fitting using publically availabe SED fitting tools (Bagpipes and Dense Basis currently, Prospector, Beagle, etc planned), and display results.
+EXPANSE is a Python package to perform resolved SED fitting using publically availabe SED fitting tools (Bagpipes, Prospector and Dense Basis currently, more planned), and display results.

 ## Features